Developer's Guide

 Grant type is an OAuth 2 specific parameter and it should always be set to authorization_code.

-Client id and client secret are application specific properties and they are used for authenticating the application to iPayroll.
+Client id and client secret are application specific properties and they are used for authenticating the application to iPayroll / CloudPayroll.

 Code is the authentication code received in the callback.
 This identifies a particular authentication that is being made by a resource owner.